MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/storage-and-sql-server-capacity-planning-and-configuration.md

     - SQL Server 2012 Enterprise Edition

 - **Resource governor** Resource Governor is a technology introduced in SQL Server 2008 to enable you to manage SQL Server workloads and resources by specifying limits on resource consumption by incoming requests.
 Resource Governor enables you to differentiate workloads and allocate CPU and memory as they are requested, based on the limits that you specify.
-For more information about how to use Resource Governor, see [Resource Governor](/sql/relational-databases/resource-governor/resource-governor) for SQL Server 2014 and [Resource Governor](/sql/relational-databases/resource-governor/resource-governor) for SQL Servers 2016 and 2019.
+For more information about how to use Resource Governor, see [Resource Governor](/sql/relational-databases/resource-governor/resource-governor).

     We recommend that you use Resource Governor with SharePoint Server to: